-- Bachelors of Health Science in Physical Therapy at the University of Florida (1999)
+- Bachelors of Health Science in Physical Therapy, University of Florida (1999)

-Dr. Lazinski began her teaching career at Nova Southeastern University with the formation of the Hybrid DPT program in Tampa, FL.
+Dr. Lazinski began her teaching career at Nova Southeastern University with the formation of the Tampa DPT program.
 Her primary teaching responsibilities are in musculoskeletal courses where her emphasis is on musculoskeletal anatomy and function as well as rehabilitation of musculoskeletal disorders.
-Dr. Lazinski enjoys incorporating media and web applications in the online portion of her courses to enhance the student learning that occurs at a distance.
-During on-campus instruction she utilizes active learning strategies such as hands-on practice, guided lab activities, patient case scenarios, role playing, and simulation.
+Dr. Lazinski enjoys incorporating active learning strategies, media, and web applications in the online portion of her courses to enhance the student learning that occurs at a distance.
+During on-campus instruction she uses learning activities such as hands-on practice, guided lab activities, patient case scenarios, role playing, and simulation.

 Scholarly Activities and Interests

-Dr. Lazinski is currently enrolled in the Doctor of Health Science Program at A.T.
-Still University and is completing her applied research project on the topic of simulation.
-As a Fellow of the Center for Academic and Professional Excellence (CAPE) she completed a pilot study in interprofessional education, and is currently continues that investigation.
+Dr Lazinski’s scholarly interest included hybrid format DPT education, instruction of psychomotor skills online, interprofessional education, and simulation.
+She has published an article entitled Psychomotor skills, physical therapy, and a hybrid course: A case study, which appeared in the Quarterly Review of Distance Education (2018).
+As a Fellow of the Center for Academic and Professional Excellence (CAPE) she completed a pilot study in online interprofessional education, and is currently writing a manuscript for dissemination.
 Dr. Lazinski is co-investigator of a grant entitled Where does the time go?
 A work sampling study comparing faculty activities in traditional and hybrid DPT Programs.
 Dr. Lazinski has written nine test and measure summaries for hip osteoarthritis for PTNow.org including the Harris hip score, Western Ontario and McMaster Universities Osteoarthritis Index (WOMAC), 6-minute walk test, self-paced walk test, timed up-and-go test, passive hip internal and external rotation and hip flexion, hip abductor muscle strength test, the FABER (Patrick’s test), and scour test.

 Dr Lazinski has presented at state and national conferences on the topics of educational technology, hybrid teaching and learning, and vestibular rehabilitation: